 Severe acute respiratory failure (ARF) requiring mechanical ventilation leads to increased mortality, in- creased cognitive and functional impairment.
 EMR surveillance can identify hospitalized patients at risk, days before their deteriorating conditions are typically recognized; earlier initiation of preventive interventions can re- duce morbidity, mortality and expenses: My mentor Dr. Gong is leading a two phase pragmatic trial: APPROVE, phase 1, develops a classical algorithm to identify patients at risk; PROOFCheck, phase 2, aims to improve out- comes by triggering an individualized prevention checklist for patients identified as at risk by APPROVE.

-Our Bayesian model may outperform the classical prediction model thanks to partial pooling.
-We pro- pose to fit a more complex hierarchical Bayesian prediction algorithm, (1) by allowing model parameters to vary between patients, between medical floors, services or institutions and (2) by modeling temporal effects, e.g. in- stitutional learning during trial implementation.
-We will outperform Dr. Gong’s classical prediction algorithm by (a) partial pooling and (b) modeling the rich spatial and temporal organization of our electronic medical records more realistically: Patients treated by the same team, in similar settings will show similar clinical trajectories and responses.
-Especially in the subset with sparse or missing data, precision and accuracy of parameter estimates will be improved by partial pooling, because they are informed by data from all the other patients.
+A Bayesian prediction model may outperform the classical prediction model thanks to partial pooling.
+We propose to fit a more complex hierarchical Bayesian prediction algorithm, (1) by allowing model parameters to vary between patients, between medical floors, services or institutions and (2) by modeling temporal effects, e.g. institutional learning during trial implementation.
+We hope to outperform Dr. Gong’s classical prediction algorithm by (a) partial pooling and (b) modeling the rich spatial and temporal organization of our electronic medical records more realistically.
+The basis for this is that the model will better take into account the fact that patients treated by the same team, in similar settings will show similar clinical trajectories and responses.
+Especially in the common situation in which there is sparse or missing data, precision and accuracy of parameter estimates will be improved by partial pooling, because they are informed by data from all the other patients.

 Incomplete data limits prediction algorithms, poor compliance compromises effective interventions and outcomes research.
 With my co-mentor Dr. Hall, I will advance Bayesian data imputation using auxiliary data, a novel approach to overcome issues with missing at random assumptions.
 Seasonal effects, changing population characteristics or provider behavior may limit prediction accuracy.
-We will update our model continuously with new patient information, adjust for seasonal effects and institutional learning.
+We will update our model continuously with new patient information, account for seasonal effects and institutional learning.
 Last but not least, effective therapy only works if implemented; we will investigate what predicts provider compliance with our EMR-triggered alerts.

 Implementation of Bayesian hierarchical modeling can be computationally challenging for Big Data.
 My co-mentor Dr. Gelman is leading the NSF-funded development of STAN.
 STAN’s novel Hamiltonian Markov Chain Monte Carlo algorithm achieves much faster convergence and parameter estimation.
-With my exceptional and multidisciplinary team of mentors, I will integrate innovative approaches to data imputation with complex hierarchi- cal prediction models to form a "real time" EMR-based clinical decision tool.
+With my exceptional and multidisciplinary team of mentors, I will integrate innovative approaches to data imputation with complex hierarchical prediction models to form a "real time" EMR-based clinical decision tool.
 We will overcome current limitations in Bayesian computational implementation for multi-center EMR-based outcomes research.
 This integration of pioneering statistical modeling with pragmatic EMR-surveillance constitutes the unique innovation of my proposal.

 Hypothesis: Hierarchical Bayesian modeling compared to the classical model improves imputation, prediction, prevention and compliance analysis in a pragmatic trial to prevent respiratory failure in hospitalized patients.